 Wait a minute, doesn’t the school district already have a school psychologist on staff?

 Probably.
 But if there’s a long list of students in need of assessment, the one who already reads and does math will probably come last in line.
-That is, is the school will even agree to provide the testing.
+That is, if the school will even agree to provide the testing.

 Should you give a five-year-old an IQ test?